albert-dimitrov/EstateSphereProject/README.md

 - Python (version 3.8 or higher)
 - PostgreSQL installed and configured
 - Virtual environment (optional but recommended)
+- FOR FULL APLICATION WORK CREATE GROUP THAT IS CALLED "Moderation Group" AND GIVE THEM CRUD OPERATION ACCESS!!!
+- HAVE ADMIN USER, STAFF USER THAT S IN "Moderation Group" and one normal user for full experience

 ### **Steps to Install**
 1. Clone the repository